What Is Bee “Swarming” Exactly?

 Why Do Bees Swarm?

-Swarming is a completely natural phenomenon that most often occurs in the spring.
-After surviving the winter by maintaining a viable cluster of bees feeding off of their honey reserves, activity in the hive picks up as soon as the days grow longer and warmer.
-Before long, the queen will lay up to 2,000 eggs per day, which take a mere 3 weeks to form into adult bees.
-By early to mid-spring there are tens of thousands of new bees, making the hive a bit cramped.
+Swarming is a natural phenomenon that typically occurs in the spring.
+After surviving winter by relying on their honey reserves, bee hive activity increases as the days become longer and warmer.
+During this time, the queen lays up to 2,000 eggs per day, which transform into adult bees in just three weeks.
+By early to mid-spring, the hive becomes crowded with tens of thousands of new bees.

-When the bees feel the hive is too crowded (or is less desirable, depending on any number of circumstances), they create larger cells in the brood chamber (the beehive nest) where they will feed the larvae a special substance called royal jelly to produce a new queen.
+When the bees sense overcrowding or when conditions in the hive become less favorable, they create larger cells in the brood chamber to feed the larvae with royal jelly, thus producing a new queen.

 I experienced my first swarm two decades ago.
 I thought something was amiss because the bees’ buzzing seemed extraordinarily loud.
 Imagine my surprise when I saw a group of them clustered on a small lodgepole pine tree.
 Thankfully, this was an easy retrieval, as I only had to snip the tree below the cluster and shake them into a new hive body (wearing protective gear, of course!).